ashokb-nd/NeoKPI/README.md

 ## 🚀 Upcoming Features

 - Automatic caching of alert type
-- Saved dataset management
+- Saved dataset management (named bulk)
-- Video annotations from metadata (using runtime overlay)
+- make it into a 'chrome extension'
+-

 ---